 The best content curation involves finding authoritative, relevant sources for the topic you wish to share with your audience and presenting them in an engaging format.

-This helps to make a connection between the reader and your message while providing quality content that will keep them coming back.
+This helps to connect the reader and your message while providing quality content that will keep them coming back.

 What are examples of curated content?